ayodeleoniosun/financial-transactions-system/README.md

 `TestApp` class manually tests all the above mentioned features, although tests were written to automate that.

+SOLID principle was made use of in the following ways:

-GRASP principles such as `information expert` is used to assign responsibility to the class that has the information needed to fulfill it, as each class does one major thing and not a myriad of unrelated operations.
+1. Ensuring that each class is cohesive and does only closely related things and not a myriad of unrelated operations - Single Responsibility.
+2. Implementation of services for each transaction operation and additional transaction operation can be added in the future without touching the `TransactionManager` class - Open for extension, Close for Modification.
+3. Usage of Interfaces and its implementation in each transaction service class - Interface Segregation.

 ### Installation guides